5 Helpful Methods to Tune Your Guitar Like a Pro

 Clip-on guitar tuners usually have an easy to see LED interface, so you can easily see whether you need to tune the string up or down.

-For more clip-on guitar tuner options, check out this list on the Sweetwater website.
+For more clip-on guitar tuner options, check out this list of results.

 3. Built-in tuner